envisiondata/cordova-plugin-starprinter/README.md

 This plugin follows the Cordova 3.0+ plugin spec, so it can be installed through the Cordova CLI in your existing Cordova project: cordova plugin add https://github.com/envisiondata/cordova-plugin-starprinter.git

-Yu can also look at this guys plugin. https://github.com/InteractiveObject/StarIOPlugin
+You can also look at this guys plugin. https://github.com/InteractiveObject/StarIOPlugin

 # JavaScript Usage